Cielquan/python_test-cielquan/docs/source/contribution/issues.rst

-This section will guide you through the process of contributing through `Github Issues <https://github.com/cielquan/python_test-cielquan/issues>`__ Use your best judgement to follow the guidelines below.
+This section will guide you through the process of contributing through `Github Issues <https://github.com/cielquan/python_test-cielquan/issues>`__ Use your best judgment to follow the guidelines below.

 Table of contents:
     - `Bug reports`_